GP Appraisal and Revalidation

 The new RCGP guidance is written to make engagement in annual appraisal equally accessible to all GPs, whether they are practice partners, working in a salaried post or as a locum.

-Information on the two 2017 appraisal conferences can be found HERE when information is available.
+Information on appraisal conferences can be found HERE when information is available.